Dozy Mmobuosi: Fraud allegations

 In December 2023, the SEC announced three charges against Mmobuosi and three US-based entities: Tingo Group Inc, Agri-Fintech Holdings Inc and Tingo International Holdings Inc, alleging fraudulent financial claims to defraud investors.
 As an example, the SEC said Tingo Group’s fiscal year 2022 Form 10-K reported a balance of $461.7m in various bank accounts while allegedly only having a combined balance of less than $50 at the end of the year.
 However, the alleged fraud's roots "date back years", beginning in at least 2019 with Mmobuosi said by the SEC to have "created fake financial statements and forged supporting material to falsely portray Tingo Mobile as a thriving and profitable enterprise with hundreds of millions of annual revenue, profit and available cash....
 In reality, throughout 2019, the company had no meaningful operations or customers and about $15 in its bank account."
 The SEC's 72-page complaint also outlines allegedly fraudulent transactions involving Tingo Mobile in December 2022 and Tingo Foods in February 2023.
 Auditor Deloitte had given the firm a clean, unqualified audit for its 2022 accounts, leading Hindenburg to question if the firm had "missed or rushed through procedures".
-The SEC alleged Mmobuosi siphoned hundreds of millions of investors' money for his personal benefit.
+The SEC alleged Mmobuosi siphoned hundreds of millions of investors' money for his personal benefit, routing money to his account at the London branch of a Swiss private bank, EFG, used for payments relating to luxury cars, private flights between London and Lagos, and an event at The Dorchester.

 On 20 December 2023, Tingo Group said Mmobuosi was temporarily stepping down as interim co-CEO of the fintech firm following the SEC charges.

 On 2 January 2024, Mmobuosi was charged in the US with securities fraud, making false filings with the SEC, and conspiracy charges; the three charges carry a maximum sentence of 45 years.
 In a statement, Mmobuosi said the allegations were unfounded and he was "preparing to contest them to the full extent of his capacity".
 By March 2024, Mmobuosi, living in the UK, had given numerous interviews to journalists in Nigeria denying the fraud allegations.
 Meanwhile, Sheffield United's owner Prince Abdullah was seeking legal advice on whether he might have to give Mmobuosi's deposit to US authorities as the proceeds of crime.